Best subset selection is robust against design dependence: Introduction

+Our major contributions are threefold: \begin{enumerate} \item We identify a crucial quantity, called \emph{the identifiability margin}, that determines whether $\widehat\bbeta^{\bss}$ or its \emph{approximate solution} achieves exact model recovery.
+This quantity is independent of the restricted eigenvalues of the design, thereby accommodating highly dependent design.
+The sufficient and necessary condition for BSS to achieve model consistency boils down to a lower bound of the identifiability margin, which is weaker and more natural than the $\beta$-min condition in \cite{ZZh12}, and which is weaker than the LSE condition of \citet{FLS18}.
+See Theorems \ref{thm-selection-consistency} and \ref{thm:lower_bound}.

 \item We explicitly characterize $\tpr(\hat\bbeta^{\bss})$ when the sparsity is overestimated (see Theorem \ref{thm:power} for the details).
-In particular, we show that the more the sparsity estimator $\hat s$ exceeds $s$, the stronger signal is required to guarantee sure screening of $\hat\bbeta^{\bss}$, i.e., $\tpr(\hat\bbeta^{\bss}) = 1$.
+The identifiability margin also plays a critical role in guaranteeing the sure screening property of any reasonable approximate solution to the BSS.
+In particular, we show that the more we overestimate $s$, the stronger signal is required to guarantee sure screening of $\hat\bbeta^{\bss}$, i.e., $\tpr(\hat\bbeta^{\bss}) = 1$.

-\item We study a variant of the IHT algorithm and provide a TPR guarantee of its solution $\hat\bbeta^{\iht}$.
+\item We study a two-stage fully corrective IHT algorithm and provide a TPR guarantee of its solution $\hat\bbeta^{\iht}$.
 If the true sparsity $s$ is known, a further application of BSS on the support of $\hat\bbeta^{\iht}$ can yield exactly the true model.
-Our simulations demonstrate that $\hat\bbeta^{\iht}$ exhibits remarkably higher TPR than LASSO and SCAD at the same level of FDR, especially in the presence of strong correlation . \end{enumerate}
+Our simulations demonstrate that $\hat\bbeta^{\iht}$ exhibits remarkably higher TPR than LASSO and SCAD at the same level of FDR, especially in presence of strong correlation of design. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:bss} analyzes the model selection properties of BSS when the sparsity is either known or overestimated.
 Section \ref{sec:iht} introduces the IHT algorithm and establishes the TPR guarantee of its solution.
 Section \ref{sec:sim} compares the TPR-FDR curve of IHT with those of LASSO, SCAD and SIS under different signal-to-noise ratios and correlation structure of the design.
 Finally, Section \ref{sec:real} analyzes two real datasets on diabetes and macroeconomics respectively to illustrate the power of the IHT algorithm in model selection.